-“DOING NOTHING IS NOT AN OPTION”
+“DOING NOTHING IS NOT AN OPTION” (Lord Laming)

 We all have a statutory duty to safeguard, protect and promote the welfare of children and at our school we take this responsibility seriously.

 This means that adults in school listen to children and talk to parents and carers about worries.

 We need your help during the Coronavirus crisis to help us.
 We think that children will have time away from school as families self-isolate.

-You can contact us, we will listen to any worries or concerns you have about children and families.
+You can contact us - we will listen to any worries or concerns you have about children and families.

 Please e-mail any worries or concerns to:

-Call Children’s Advice and Duty Service
+Call Children’s Advice and Duty Service on 03448008020

-Please include your name and phone number,
+Please include your name and phone number.

 Name the child or family you are worried about.

-•Tell us is it something you have seen or have been told?
+Tell us - is it something you have seen or have been told?

-IF IT IS AN EMERGENCY CALL POLICE ON 999
+CALL POLICE ON 999

 Your information will be treated confidentially this means we do not tell the family about who has told us about a worry.
 We do share

 information with other professionals if we are worried that a child may be at risk of harm.

-this could be slapping, punching, kicking, pinching, hair pulling, burns, bruises, etc.
+This could be slapping, punching, kicking, pinching, hair pulling, burns, bruises, etc.

-shouting, being unkind, not including a child in family events, child seeing upsetting situations, manipulating a child, etc.
+Shouting, being unkind, not including a child in family events, child seeing upsetting situations, manipulating a child, etc.

 You may have worries about home conditions, lack of food, electric/gas/water, children not being